 Here are some pointers for those who are more persistent:

 People who try harder have a statistical tendency to succeed.
-That’s why serious business school applicants go to Manhattan Elite Prep to prepare themselves for business school.
-The only way to increase your luck is by working harder.
+That’s why serious business school applicants come to us to seek guidance when preparing themselves for business school.
+The only way to increase your luck is by working harder and smarter!